CasimirKaPazi/balhukbar/Grammar.md

 ### Genitive

-Possession has three different forms analogue to the tenses (presence, absence, contineous).
+Possession has three different forms analogue to the tenses (presence, absence, continuous).
 However the term "Genitive" is used just for the lack of a better one.
 In fact the meaning is more one of a symmetrical relationship of A associated with B, where both elements are interchangeable.

 * In the presence the possessor and the possessed are threaten as one entity.
 Therefor the genitive is unmarked and resembles a normal noun phrase.
 * In the absence of one element the particle **no** is used to connect the two.
-* The contineous absence uses **ńo** just like the absence.
+* The continuous absence uses **ńo** just like the absence.

 Inalienable possession (almost only body parts) is always in the presence.
 Even if the person talked about is absent.